RMax2015/forGL/_forGL_Getting_Started_READ_ME_NOW.txt

 Run Haxe transpiler to build all or 1 at a time.
 Run 5 different generated programming languages, all or 1 at a time.

-forGL built with Haxe 3.4.x and 4.0 up to 4.0 rc2
+forGL Builds with Haxe 4.0 and up Releases forGL was built with Haxe 3.4.x and 4.0 up to 4.0 rc2

 forGL currently uses Haxe to generate:
 C++, C#, Java, Python and JavaScript (a Browser Web Worker)